Blog über Fotografie, Lightroom und Stilentwicklung

 This Lightroom edit from Mallorca focuses on creating a calm cinematic coastal mood.
 By balancing exposure, shaping contrast, and refining color tones, the image gains depth and atmosphere without losing its natural softness.
 A step-by-step look at how subtle adjustments can turn a bright coastal scene into a quiet, emotional photograph.

-Lightroom Editing: Before and After: ARCO, Italy
+Lightroom Editing: Before and After: Arco, Italy

 A calm before-and-after edit from Arco, Italy — showing how a flat RAW file transforms into a warm, atmospheric landscape.
 I walk through every step of the Lightroom process, from exposure and tone curve to detailed HSL and color grading adjustments.